Bible Reading Programs

 more difficult readings like prophecies.

-- The entire Bible is read in one year.
+- By selecting the defaults, the entire Bible is read in one year.
 The Proverbs are read 4 times.

 - Each day's reading has a reading from the Psalms or Proverbs,

-an Old Testament passage, and a New Testament passage.
-This avoids the
+an Old Testament passage, and a New Testament passage unless

 heaviness of spending most of the year reading just the Old Testament